Private Paris Gardens Tour

 Collecting you at your Paris address, your guide will drive you to your first stop in our tour of Paris gardens: Haussmann’s Butte Chaumont Park, created from gypsum quarries by landscape architect Alphand in 1860.
 Among other parks created by the Baron’s architects (Montsouris, Vincennes and the Bois de Boulogne among them), the Buttes Chaumont Park is the most visually dramatic and instills in the visitor an enchanted mirage-like feeling of having stepped into another world, exactly the effect that was intended for its users.

-Your tour of the gardens of Paris then departs for a park in a square where urban design was attempted for the very first time in all of the Northern Europe, the place des Vosges, which is also the oldest royal square of the City of Light.
+Your private tour of the gardens of Paris then departs for a park in a square where urban design was attempted for the very first time in all of the Northern Europe, the place des Vosges, which is also the oldest royal square of the City of Light.
 We then take you to a garden that started out as a real estate speculation and soon turned into a den of iniquity, even becoming the birthplace of the French revolution.
-Today it is one of the city’s most discreet, calm and alluring neighborhoods, the Palais Royale, where there is also a fine selection of restaurants for an enjoyable lunch.
+Today it is one of the city’s most discreet, calm and alluring neighborhoods, the Palais Royal Gardens, where the world’s first restaurants appeared and where there is a nice selection of fine restaurants of many different sorts for an enjoyable lunch, even today.

 The Luxembourg Gardens are the next stop in this guided tour of Paris gardens, one of the largest parks in the inner city, populated with its myriad statues and fountains, parks within parks, the first Statue of Liberty, an arboretum, fruit orchards and beehives—not to mention the human population of school children, students, perambulating mothers, nuns from near-by institutions, and the omnipresent Paris bourgeoisie.